1000 Girls 1000 Futures

-Decision Notification will be sent by late August 2022
+Decision Notification will be sent by August 2023

-The deadline to apply to student programs is June 30th.
-The student programs application is for both the Junior Academy and 1000 Girls 1000 Futures.
+The deadline to apply to student programs is Summer.
+The student programs application is for both the Junior Academy and the 1000 Girls 1000 Futures programs.

 If you’re a girl between 13-17 years old, enrolled in high school or the equivalent, and you’re interested in the STEM fields (Science, Technology, Engineering, and Mathematics), then you’re eligible!

-The program year starts in September 2022 and ends June 2023.
-Once you are accepted onto Launchpad you can stay connected until you turn 18.
+The program year starts in September 2023 and ends June 2024.
+Once you are accepted onto Launchpad, you are invited to continue participating until you turn 18.

 That’s not a problem!
 That’s why meeting mentors can help you discover the path in STEM you want to pursue.